Ronaldo (Brazilian footballer): Personal life

 In 1997, Ronaldo met the Brazilian model and actress Susana Werner on the set of the Brazilian telenovela Malhação when they acted together in three episodes.
 Although they never married, they began a long-term relationship and lived together in Milan until the beginning of 1999.

-In December 1999, Ronaldo married Brazilian footballer Milene Domingues, at the time pregnant with the couple's first son, Ronald, who was born in Milan, on 6 April 2000.
+In December 1999, Ronaldo married Brazilian footballer Milene Domingues, at the time pregnant with the couple's first son, who was born in Milan, on 6 April 2000.
 The marriage lasted four years.
 In 2005, Ronaldo became engaged to Brazilian model and MTV VJ Daniella Cicarelli, who became pregnant but suffered a miscarriage; the relationship lasted only three months after their luxurious wedding at the Château de Chantilly.
 The ceremony reportedly cost £700,000 (€896,000).

 A practicing Catholic, Ronaldo donated a signed football to Pope Francis.
 Accompanied with a signed Brazil jersey from Pelé, it is located in one of the Vatican Museums.

 Despite his fame – a 2003 poll by Nike listed him the world's most famous sportsperson (and third most famous person overall) – Ronaldo is protective of his privacy, including with teammates, stating in an interview with The Telegraph, "each [player] has his own private life, and no one thinks about anyone else's private life.
 Or talks about it."
 By 2003 he was fluent in Portuguese, Spanish and Italian, and had a good understanding of English.

 In a 2005 interview with Folha de S.Paulo, Ronaldo revealed that, somewhat unexpectedly, he identified racially as white, generating a wider conversation about the complex role of race in Brazil.
 Ronaldo's father, Nelio Nazario, stated, "He knows full well that he's black.
 Actually, at the time, I thought it was some philosophy, something to that effect.
 Because he knows he's black."
 According to a study led by geneticist Sérgio Pena of the Brazilian Institute of Geography and Statistics, most Brazilians often have a misconception about their roots.
 "The maternal ancestry of the Brazilian white was one-third African, one third Amerindian, and one third European.
 An individual who considers himself white may be genomically more African than an individual who considers himself to be brown or black."